3D-CovDiffusion: 3D-Aware Diffusion Policy for Coverage Path Planning: EXPERIMENTAL RESULTS

-\paragraph{Choices of State Encoder} To evaluate the contribution of trajectory-aware conditioning in our diffusion model, we conduct an ablation on the \textit{Windows} category by comparing four variants: (1) Previous Traj.
+\paragraph{Effect of Execution History Conditioning} To evaluate the contribution of trajectory-aware conditioning in our diffusion model, we conduct an ablation on the \textit{Windows} category by comparing four variants: (1) Previous Traj.
 (Ours) full model conditioned on the last-point trajectory; (2) Zero Traj.
 The trajectory input is replaced by an all-zero vector of the same dimensionality; (3) No Traj, trajectory encoder removed.
-All variants were trained for 200 epochs, and results are shown in Table~\ref{tab:traj-cond-ablation}.
-This ablation study highlights the importance of trajectory-aware conditioning, showing how different forms of trajectory input affect model performance and validating the necessity of our proposed state encoder design.
-This Table~\ref{tab:traj-cond-ablation} shows that the full, trajectory-conditioned model substantially outperforms the ablated variants: \textbf{Previous Traj.
-(Ours)} achieves a PCD of $10.41$, compared to $284.46$ (Zero Traj.), $264.89$ (Random Traj.), and $246.07$ (No Traj.), and attains the highest Coverage (overlapping $75.95\%$, Area-weighted Coverage $99.84\%$) together with the lowest Smoothness ($0.0391$).
-These results indicate that last-point predicted trajectory conditioning yields large improvements in geometric fidelity, coverage completeness, and trajectory smoothness relative to models with zero, random, or no trajectory inputs.
+All variants were trained for 200 epochs, and results are shown in Table~\ref{tab:traj-cond-ablation}, which evaluates that removing trajectory conditioning or using zero trajectory input leads to substantial degradation in coverage, geometric alignment, and trajectory smoothness.
+In contrast, conditioning on the executed trajectory history significantly improves all metrics.
+This confirms that execution history provides essential continuity context for sequence-level diffusion, stabilizing temporal ordering and enabling systematic surface traversal rather than decomposing the task into independent segments.